 This guide covers the best day hikes at the South Rim.
 It includes a description of each hike, maps and safety tips from the National Park Service.

-The distances of each walk are for the complete round trip hike and the elevation is the difference in altitude between the lowest and highest part of the hike.
+The distances for each walk are for the complete round-trip hike, and the elevation is the difference in altitude between the highest and lowest points of the hike.

 These easy hikes are less than 2 miles, involve less than 800 feet of ascent and descent, and take under 2 hours.
 These walks can be undertaken by almost anyone, although the hike to Ooh Ahh Point requires a moderate level of fitness.